jaypalexa/baseballink/pages/magazine/vol_1_no_1/bi_vol_1_no_1_fear_strikes_out.md

 <h2>Fear Strikes Out  (1957)</h2>

 <p>
-  As the back of the Video box says: &quot;The powerful true story of Boston Red Sox outfielder, Jimmy Piersall who struggled throughout and following his career with a foe much tougher than a 90-m.p.h. fastball - mental illness.&quot; Jim Piersall is the guy who ran around the bases backward to celebrate his 100th career home run.
+  As the back of the video box says: &quot;The powerful true story of Boston Red Sox outfielder, Jimmy Piersall who struggled throughout and following his career with a foe much tougher than a 90-m.p.h. fastball - mental illness.&quot; Jim Piersall is the guy who ran around the bases backward to celebrate his 100th career home run.
 </p>

 <p>